Not sure about your academic writing?

 - Write a short essay in response to an assigned essay prompt OR, if you have already taken a FWS, submit the last essay you wrote in the course.

-- Post your essay to CANVAS before the first day of classes.
+- Post your essay to CANVAS before the Add period ends on Tuesday, September 6.

 If you have any questions about this process, please contact Jennifer Janke at firstname.lastname@example.org.